johnasatryan/python-odyssey/README.md

-# Backend Development Classwork Repository
+# Python Classwork Repository

 ## Overview
-This repository contains classwork materials, exercises, and additional resources for the Backend Development course at Picsart Academy.
+This repository contains classwork materials, exercises, and additional resources for the Python programming course at Picsart Academy.
 It is structured to support learning and provide a centralized location for all course-related code and documentation.

-## Group: Backend-Afternoon / Backend-Renaissance

 ## Getting Started